 Common usage: Any non-leather fabric manufactured specifically for binding books.
-Modern buckrams are usually attractively colored and textured plastic attached to a strong fabric under-layer for strength.
+Modern buckrams are usually attractively coloured and textured plastic attached to a strong fabric under-layer for strength.
 From old French boquerant, linen.

 An assembly consisting of front and back covers attached to the spine.
 The operation of attaching the covers of a book to the book block is called “casing in.”